JanSchwegler/di-CO_128/README.md

 ## 4.2.
 Prototyping

 ### 4.2.1.
 Inspiration / Idea
-Lucas mentioned once that you could mesure the static electricity a human has.
-This inspired me to search for a solution with a one wire touch detection.
-I imagined this a bit like a 3 pin sensor.
-Two whires make the connection and the third controls the electricity amount.
-So when you touch it, it works like a [Potentiometer](https://www.google.com/search?q=Potentiometer).
-Joya and Thomas mentioned, it would be easy to have two whires that detect a connection.
-That would be an okay fix but it doesn't fit the purpose as much as a single whire.
+Lucas once mentioned that it’s possible to measure the static electricity a human has.
+This inspired me to search for a solution using one-wire touch detection.
+I imagined it somewhat like a 3-pin sensor: two wires form the connection, and the third controls the amount of electricity.
+So, when you touch it, it functions like a [potentiometer](https://www.google.com/search?q=Potentiometer).

+Joya and Thomas mentioned that it would be easy to use two wires to detect a connection.
+While that would be a workable fix, it doesn’t serve the purpose as well as a single wire.

-I imagine to connect like 50 whires to this single one, so all of them detect touch and the amount of touch summes up.
-This would represent our idea of multiple people working together suitably.
+I imagine connecting around 50 wires to this single one, so that all of them detect touch, and the intensity of touch adds up.
+This would suitably represent our idea of multiple people working together.

 ### 4.2.2.
 Research
-Before I tried to find the right words to google my idea, I explained my vision to [Perplexity](https://www.perplexity.ai/) and asked for ideas and keywords to google.
-Additional to that, Perplexity gave me 2 diffrent approaches.
-After some chatting and researching the functionality, I went for a try on perplexity's idea.
+Before I tried to find the right words to Google my idea, I explained my vision to [Perplexity](https://www.perplexity.ai/) and asked for ideas and keywords to google.
+In addition to that, Perplexity gave me two different approaches.
+After some discussion and researching the functionality, I decided to try one of Perplexity's suggestions.

 [Chat with Perplexity](https://www.perplexity.ai/search/i-have-an-arduino-uno-i-want-t-TmeZzg8hTVuNVF7Y_H6DYw#0)